BMKCloud Log in

 The aim of Genome-Wide Association Studies (GWAS) is to identify genetic variants (genotypes) linked to specific traits (phenotypes).
 By scrutinizing genetic markers across the entire genome in a large number of individuals, GWAS extrapolates genotype-phenotype associations through population-level statistical analyses.
 This methodology finds extensive applications in researching human diseases and exploring functional genes related to complex traits in animals or plants.

-At BMKGene, we offer two avenues for conducting GWAS on large populations: employing Whole-Genome Sequencing (WGS) or opting for a reduced representation genome sequencing method, the in-house-developed Specific-Locus Amplified Fragment (SLAF).
+At BMKGENE, we offer two avenues for conducting GWAS on large populations: employing Whole-Genome Sequencing (WGS) or opting for a reduced representation genome sequencing method, the in-house-developed Specific-Locus Amplified Fragment (SLAF).
 While WGS suits smaller genomes, SLAF emerges as a cost-effective alternative for studying larger populations with longer genomes, effectively minimizing sequencing costs, while guaranteeing a high genetic marker discovery efficiency.

 • Plant/Animal Whole Genome Sequencing